Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Introduction

 We first identify the parameter range in which the discrete transmission line spectrum can be replaced by a continuum, and each parity sector is characterized by an analytic Drude--Lorentz spectral density whose parameters are fixed directly by the circuit elements.
-This establishes a transparent, circuit-level bridge between the cQED Hamiltonian and the language of open quantum systems, and places the present setup within the broader class of two-qubit systems coupled to a common environment~\cite{reina_extracting_2014,ma_entanglement_2012,saito_dissipative_2007,sinayskiy_non-markovian_2009}.
+This establishes a bridge between the cQED Hamiltonian and the language of open quantum systems, and places the present setup within the broader class of two-qubit systems coupled to a common environment~\cite{reina_extracting_2014,ma_entanglement_2012,saito_dissipative_2007,sinayskiy_non-markovian_2009}.
 In contrast to phenomenological bath models, however, the environmental spectral density and the associated memory time emerge here explicitly from the circuit parameters.
 Within this continuum limit, we characterize memory effects through the Breuer--Laine--Piilo (BLP) measure of non-Markovianity~\cite{breuer_measure_2009,clos_quantification_2012}, thereby subdividing the continuum region into subregions with strong and weak information backflow from the environment.
 Moreover, we show that weak information backflow does not necessarily imply quantitative agreement with perturbative Markovian or weak-memory treatments, such as the secular Gorini--Kossakowski--Lindblad--Sudarshan (GKLS) limit~\cite{gorini_completely_1976,lindblad_generators_1976} and the time-convolutionless (TCL) approach~\cite{shibata_generalized_1977,chaturvedi_time-convolutionless_1979,shibata_expansion_1980,breuer_theory_2002}.
 We then study and identify the parameter region in which the continuum approximation breaks down.
-Here, the dynamics is intrinsically multimode and depends strongly on whether the qubit is resonant or dispersive with respect to the nearby transmission line modes.
-Finally, we study a short-line limit in which the spectrum is sparse on the scale of the qubit--line hybridization and the dynamics is dominated by one isolated mode, giving rise to cavity-like coherent exchange rather than reservoir-induced relaxation.
+Here, the dynamics is intrinsically multimode and depends strongly on whether the qubits are resonant or dispersive with respect to the nearby transmission line modes.
+Finally, we study the short-line limit in which the spectrum is sparse on the scale of the qubit--line hybridization and the dynamics is dominated by one isolated mode, giving rise to cavity-like dynamics.

 The paper is organized as follows.
 In Sec.~\ref{sec:TheModel}, we introduce the Hamiltonian cQED model.
 In Sec.~\ref{sec:DynamicalRegimes}, we use it to identify the different dynamical behaviors of the system.
 In Sec.~\ref{sec:Results}, we investigate each of these cases in detail.
 Finally, in Sec.~\ref{sec:Conclusions}, we present our conclusions.